ReeceJones/reece-start/README.md

 ### `backend/`

 An echo project which uses Gorm, River, Postgres, and Minio.
-All endpoints follow the REST API spec and use the go validator library to validate incoming requests.
+All endpoints follow the JSON API spec and use the go validator library to validate incoming requests.
 The backend is designed under the assumption of a Organization-Member-User authentication model, whereby there is a many-many relationship between Organizations and Users.
-This is what I personally find myself building in most of my personal projects, however you can remove the `Organization*` models to get a simpler user authentication model.
+You can remove the `Organization*` models to get a simpler authentication model with only users and no organizations.

 ### `frontend/`